mwambao/qr-code-component/README.md

 ### What I learned

 This project enhanced my understanding on the use of grid to lay content on a web page as I managed to place the below html elements in one grid container of 1 row and 1 column.
-The grid contains 1 grid-template-area named ==image-qr-code== .
+The grid contains 1 grid-template-area named *image-qr-code* .

 Below is my code snippet: